MarkusEh/vdr-plugin-tvscraper/README.md

 Usage of override.conf: even if tvscraper tries to do everything correct on it's own, in some cases scraping delivers wrong results.
-Some EPG Events are not reasonable to scrap, because they reoccur constantly but deliver wrong results everytime, or tvscraper searchs for a movie instead of a series (for instance german "Heute").
+Some EPG Events are not reasonable to scrape, because they reoccur constantly but deliver wrong results everytime, or tvscraper searchs for a movie instead of a series (for instance german "Heute").
 In such cases it is possible to use
 \<PLGCFGDIR\>/override.conf to adjust the scraping behaviour.
 Each line in